Tugduoff/RType/doc/protocol.md

 This purpose is achievable in many different ways; this specific protocol aims at optimising the communication after the initialisation is done, and allowing the client to make sure it received everything properly.

-For example, one way of sending component names would have been to send them concatenated with spaces or line breaks without specifying the count of name sent nor the length of the names.
+For example, one way of sending component names would have been to send them concatenated with spaces or line breaks without specifying the count of names sent nor the length of the names.
 The main advantage of proceeding this way is that it is the most bandwidth-efficient way of communicating names (excluding methods which involve compression algorithms).
 On the other hand, it provides no ways for the client to check if any network errors occured.
-Plus, processing the names can be more CPU-expensive since they are not aligned in any but rather separated by a delimiter character.
+Plus, processing the names can be more CPU-expensive since they are not aligned in any way but rather separated by a delimiter character.

-In contrary, our R-Type protocol gives the client many ways to make sure they received everythin properly: since the number and size of the names are sent first, the client can then read `size * count` from the server, then read the end of initialisation sequence to make sure the correct number of bytes have been received.
+In contrary, our R-Type protocol gives the client many ways to make sure they received everything properly: since the number and size of the names are sent first, the client can then read `size * count` bytes from the server, then read the end of initialisation sequence to make sure the correct number of bytes have been received.
 On top of that, the fact that the names are aligned allows the client to use a more performant algorithm to read names than if they were delimiter-separated.

 ### Server-to-client protocol